LabCE Home Page

-Routine Venipuncture (Online CEU Course)
+Routine Venipuncture (Online CE Course)

 A blood test is only as good as the specimen that is collected.
 Routine Venipuncture is an excellent course for novice or experienced phlebotomists.
 Review the important aspects of your blood collection procedures, including the recommended order of draw, proper patient identification, acceptable and unacceptable sites for blood collection, and variables in collection procedures that can affect the accuracy of the blood test.